HighnessAtharva/Blog/content/posts/personal/Anime Quotes/Neon Genesis Evangelion Quotes.md

 ---

+{{< fancylink "If you love gothic animes, you will definitely dig my collection of" "Berserk Quotes" "/posts/personal/anime-quotes/berserk-quotes/" >}}

 >*Mankind’s greatest fear is Mankind itself. – Gendo Ikari*

 >*Man fears the darkness, and so he scrapes away at the edges of it with fire.
 He creates life by diminishing the Darkness. – Rei Ayanami*